1867

 maneuverability.

-miles from land.
-113 third-class and seven second-class passengers
+from land.
+114 third-class and seven second-class passengers board from

-board from tenders with 1385 bags of mail.
-Seven passengers
+tenders with 1485 bags of mail.
+Seven passengers disembark.

-Titanic departs on her first Trans-Atlantic crossing for New York.
+departs on her first Trans-Atlantic crossing for New York.
+Estimated

-Estimated total number of passengers on board: 2227.
-(Exact total
+total number of passengers on board: 2227.
+(Exact total unknown due to

 discrepancies in passenger/crew lists.)